Blu33u3dD3v1l/Blu33u3dD3v1l/README.md

 Recent graduate C# Full-Stack Developer actively seeking opportunities in software development.
 Check out my projects, and let's connect!

-* 🌍  I'm based in Sofia
+* 🌍  I'm based in Sofia.
 * 🖥️  See my portfolio at [Portfolio](https://blu33u3dd3v1l.github.io/Portfolio/) and one of my projects at [MyGymWeb](https://mygymweb.azurewebsites.net)
 * ✉️  You can contact me at [kachamakov@abv.bg](mailto:kachamakov@abv.bg)
-* 🧠  I'm learning Angular at Software University 🚀
+* 🧠  I'm learning Angular at Software University. 🚀
-* 🤝  I'm open to collaborating on interesting projects
+* 🤝  I'm open to collaborating on interesting projects.

 ### Skills